rikgriffin/TabsGadget/README.md

 Welcome to the open source release of the Tabs Toolbox gadget.

 I've uploaded the source to github using a RISC OS style directory structure (eg ".c" files are in a directory called "c"), and LanManFS style file names (eg an Obey file will be called "file,feb").
 My assumption is that anyone downloading from github will be doing so on Windows/Linux and then transferring the files to RISC OS using SMB of some sort.
+If you download a ZIP of the entire source tree, then extract it on the Windows/Linux side before copying files to RISC OS, then LanManFS will get the correct file types.

 Build instructions: